CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-puhti.md

 ## Hybrid batch jobs

 In hybrid jobs, each tasks is allocated several cores.
-Each tasks then uses some other parallelization than MPI to do work.
+Each tasks then uses some parallelization, other than MPI, to do the work.
 The most common strategy is for every MPI-task to launch multiple threads using OpenMP.
 To request more cores per MPI task, use the argument `--cpus-per-task`.
 The default value is one core per task.

-The optimal ratio between the number of tasks and cores per tasks varies for each program, testing is required to find the right combination for your application.
+The optimal ratio between the number of tasks and cores per tasks varies for each application.
+Testing is required to find the right combination for your application.

 !!!
 Note